 Soon after falling to my knees, I had a very clear and explicit thought that I needed to reach out to my yoga instructor for guidance.
 I needed to see if she knew anyone in recovery.
 She shared with me the phone number of a woman in sobriety.
 Julie and I spoke while I was an emotional wreck.
 I was emotionally battered, soul-sick, and just a broken human at that point.

 Julie asked me, “Are you willing to go to any length to get sober?”
 I can’t recall if I hesitated, but I said “Yes.”
-Julie shared her suggestions on what I would need to do.
-I would have to move out of my parent’s house and give up benzos and THC.
+Julie shared her suggestions on what I would need to do: I would have to move out of my parent’s house and give up benzos and THC.
 I cried.
 I cried a lot, and I stopped eating.
 Over the following week, I decided that I was willing to give her suggestions a try.
 I couldn’t keep living the way I was.
 As I began to detox at home, I started considering hurting myself.
-Julie suggested Mountainside; she is an alum too.
+Julie suggested I go to Mountainside; she is an alumnus, too.

 At Mountainside, I fully detoxed and started to feel happy.
 I never doubted that I had made the right decision.
-I loved everything I was learning.
 Learning that sobriety requires a mind, body, spirit program truly fit my personality and the lifestyle I wanted for myself.
 Finding a daily meditation practice helped me to become more grounded and open to change.
-I found that yoga and exercise help my body to burn off pent-up energy while releasing endorphins that just feel good.
+I found that yoga and exercise helped my body burn off pent-up energy while releasing ‘feel-good’ endorphins.
 I also learned how to reconnect to my higher power, and that it speaks to me through people and meditation.
 The thing that has been the most helpful is how much gratitude I now have; this has given me the ability to be present in the day.

 I could not have predicted the level of beauty I’ve experienced over the past four and a half years.
-There are bad days, but the number of good days far outweighs the bad, which is a reminder that “This too shall pass.”
+There are bad days, but they are outweighed by the good ones, which is reminds me that “this too shall pass.”